CyanSalt/commas/README.md

 ```

 > [!WARNING]
-> The prebuilt version of Linux don't work currently, see [#20](https://github.com/CyanSalt/commas/issues/20).
+> The prebuilt version of Windows or Linux don't work currently, see [#20](https://github.com/CyanSalt/commas/issues/20).
 It is recommended to build manually.

 ### Build manually